 Talent comes in many shapes and forms.
 However, not everyone shares the same musical training and background.
 At the Vancouver Pops, we provide a graduated program that is designed to accurately meet the level of any musician.
-Level 1 is designed for absolute beginners, with zero knowledge of music reading and music theory, and less than 1 year of formal experience with their instrument.
-Level 2 is designed for those with less than 2 years of formal training.
+Level 1 is designed for absolute beginners, with zero knowledge of music reading and music theory, and less than 1 year of experience with their instrument.
+Level 2 is designed for anyone with less than 2 years of formal training.
 These sessions will provide instruction in the areas of music notation, rhythm, pitch tuning, and simple harmonies.
-For those who have had past experience with music, but are not fully confident in their skill level and knowledge, our level 3 programs are a perfect place to "get back" into music, and to improve playing technique, range flexibility, endurance, and execution of complex rhythms.
+For those who have had past experience with music, but are not fully confident in their skill level and knowledge, our level 3 programs are a perfect place to "get back" into music, and to improve playing/singing technique, range flexibility, endurance, and execution of complex rhythms.
 The level 4 and 5 performance programs provide previously trained musicians (5+ years) a challenging, demanding, and fast-paced program to further their skill, technique, and musicality in a performance-oriented environment.

 Music reading is required for only level 2+ programs.
 While having a good ear and natural musicality is important, being able to read music is a fundamental skill for any progressing musician in an ensemble.
 If you do not yet know how to read music, we recommend you to take a level 1 class.

 We require this for two reasons, one, it gives us a chance to meet you face to face and hear you play, and second, it helps us stay organized as an ensemble by placing members in the right seat based on skill level and knowledge.